CaptainCrowbar/unicorn-lib/unicorn/string.md

 named member functions in `std::string`, except that they work on characters instead of code units.)

+* `void` **`str_line_column`**`(const u8string& str, size_t offset, size_t& line, size_t& column, uint32_t flags = 0)`

+Converts a code unit offset (0-based) into a string to a line and column number (1-based).
+The `flags` argument takes the same values as for `str_length()`, and determines how the column number is measured.
+Any of the standard Unicode line break symbols, including the `CR+LF` combination, will be recognised as a line break.
+If the offset points to a line break character, it is counted as the last character of the previous line.
+If the offset does not match an encoded character boundary, the position of the character that contains the offset will be reported.
+If `offset>=str.size()`, this will report what the line and column number would be for the next character appended to the string.

 * `Utf8Iterator` **`str_search`**`(const u8string& str, const u8string& target)`
 * `Utf8Iterator` **`str_search`**`(const Utf8Iterator& begin, const Utf8Iterator& end, const u8string& target)`
 * `Utf8Iterator` **`str_search`**`(const Irange<Utf8Iterator>& range, const u8string& target)`